bootphon/prosolia/README.md

 * compressed spectrogram (cubic root or log)

-* delta, delta-delta and dicrete cosine transform computed on spectrogram
+* delta, delta-delta and energy computed on spectrogram

 * pitch estimation and probability of voicing (from [Kaldi](http://kaldi-asr.org))